With Nuclear Energy’s Potential Contribution to the Net Zero Climate Change Solution, Is It Time to Start Asking the ESG Question?

 by Josh Weller, AIF® RICP®

 At the time of the largest nuclear accident in U.S. history, I lived 81.4 miles northeast of Londonderry Township, PA, the site of the infamous event at Three Mile Island.
+Six months later, the famed MUSE Concerts For a Non-Nuclear Future (No Nukes) were held at Madison Square Garden, mobilizing a social-political movement and multiple generations vehemently against nuclear energy.

-Nuclear-Energy-Carbon-Clean-And-ESGIt was unimaginable that my generational peers and I would eventually consider the environmental benefits of nuclear energy.
+It was unimaginable that my generational peers and I would eventually consider the environmental benefits of nuclear energy.

 Two disasters followed at Chernobyl in 1986 and Fukushima in 2011.
 In the interim, there has been growing evidence that nuclear energy may be safer today, and unquestionably carbon-clean, even measured against solar, wind, and the promise of “green hydrogen.”